-- Filled FTEs are employees who are employed directly by the community health board or one of the local health departments in the community health board. - Contracted FTEs are positions contracted by the community health board or one of the local health departments in the community health board, to provide a service or activity. - Total number of persons is the sum of filled and contracted persons in each job classification, and will be reported in Staffing: Section III.
-Number of Persons. - Race/ethnicity of persons employed directly by the community health board or one of the local health departments in the community health board will be reported in Staffing: Section IV.
+Filled FTEs are employees who are employed directly by the community health board or one of the local health departments in the community health board.

+Contracted FTEs are positions contracted by the community health board or one of the local health departments in the community health board, to provide a service or activity.

+Total number of persons is the sum of filled and contracted persons in each job classification, and will be reported in Staffing: Section III.
+Number of Persons.

+Race/ethnicity of persons employed directly by the community health board or one of the local health departments in the community health board will be reported in Staffing: Section IV.
 Race/Ethnicity of Filled Persons.

-Staffing: Section I. Number of Filled FTEs
+Staffing: Section I. Number of filled FTEs

-This form captures the number of filled FTEs5 by job classification and area of public health responsibility.
-This section should not include any information on COVID-19-related staffing; please report COVID-19 staffing in Staffing: Section VI.
-COVID-19.
+This form captures the number of filled FTEs4 by job classification and FPHR.
+This section should include COVID-19-related staffing.